caktus/caktus-sphinx-theme/README.rst

 of references to Caktus Consulting Group including logos but you are free to adapt this theme for your own uses.
 See the `LICENSE <https://github.com/caktus/caktus-sphinx-theme/blob/master/LICENSE>`_ file for more details.

+This theme makes use of the `Semantic Grid System <http://semantic.gs/>`_ which is available under the Apache 2.0 license.